Advice and Tips // 05 August 2019

 If you’re thinking of getting a new car, you may be wondering if you’re eligible for car finance?
 Many drivers send off applications with high hopes, only to find they’ve been rejected by one or more car finance providers.

 At Moneybarn we want to make sure there’s the opportunity to enjoy that new-car feeling.
 To help this happen we’ve put together a list of the main reasons why people may get refused car finance, so everyone can understand and find the car finance they need, even if they have bad credit.

 You may be refused car finance if your credit score is low or in poor shape.
 This could be because of outstanding debts, missing or late payments on your mortgage, credit cards or bills.

 Remember, instances of bad credit can potentially stay on your credit file for up to six years!

-Other reasons could include; if you’re not on the electoral register, you have a County Court Judgment (CCJ), you’ve recently changed address and many more.
+Other reasons could include; not being on the electoral register, having a County Court Judgment (CCJ) or if you’ve recently changed address as well as many more.

 Each lender considers different criteria when reviewing applications and for some, age can be a make or break factor.